 - the upper, lower and tight asymptotic bounds associated with an algorithm

 - the best-, worst- and expected-case analysis of an algorithm

 You’ll study four of the most important methods used as the basis for algorithm design:

 - greedy methods

 - network flow.

-In considering these generic design paradigms, you look at a number of well-known problems, including:
+Considering these generic design paradigms, you’ll look at well-known problems including:

 - interval scheduling

 - bipartite matching.

 19%: Practical (Workshop)